kingdave4/aws-weather-api/README.md

 Make sure you have an aws account with permissions to create and use S3 buckets.

-Go to IAM service, then go to users to generate an access key and then click on then  download it.
+Go to IAM service, then go to users to generate an access key and then click on download.

 Use the access key to login locally by using "aws configure".